Freedom Caucus: Political positions

 The caucus is positioned right-wing to far-right on the political spectrum.
 On October 30, 2017, Vanity Fair published an interview with John Boehner, who said of the Freedom Caucus: "They can't tell you what they're for.
 They can tell you everything they're against.
 They're anarchists.
 They want total chaos.
 Tear it all down and start over.
 That's where their mindset is."

 After the 2016 presidential election of Donald Trump, the Freedom Caucus shifted its emphasis to loyalty to Trump, and became what Politico described as "more populist and nationalist, but less bound by policy principles."
 The caucus has included some members who are libertarians.

-Affiliated political and advocacy organizations

-The House Freedom Caucus is affiliated with several political and advocacy organizations that support its mission and members.
-The House Freedom Fund is the official political action committee of the caucus, providing financial backing to conservative candidates aligned with its priorities.
-It plays a key role in primary campaigns, often supporting challengers to Republican incumbents who are seen as insufficiently aligned with the caucus’s principles.
-The Fund is closely tied to the caucus and has received support from major Republican donors to influence the outcome of competitive primaries.

-House Freedom Action, a Super PAC affiliated with the caucus, operates independently to run issue ads and support candidates in federal elections.
-It has been active in high-profile races, including those involving Freedom Caucus leaders.

-In addition, the Freedom Caucus Foundation serves as a nonprofit advocacy arm that promotes the caucus’s policy goals through public outreach and media campaigns.
-The foundation has aired television ads highlighting the legislative activities of the Caucus, including its role in shaping the 2025 budget negotiations.